 This is even more important for cycling that skiing, although you’ll need hydration then, too.
 Take more then you think you could possibly need.
 Three litres per person is a heavy weight to carry, but necessary if there’s an absence of refilling points along the way.
 You don’t need to spend much on the actual bottles, but make sure they are lightweight and that your bike has a water bottle cage or holder.

 You get what you pay for, so buy the best padded Lycra shorts you can afford.
 Assos, Mavic and Pearl Izumi are three top brands.
 Don’t forget to buy the essential Chamois Creme by Assos.
 A bit like baby’s nappy rash cream, it lubricates the area and reduces skin friction.
 Don’t skimp on preventative measures below the waist – or you won’t be able to sit down on the first evening, let alone ride your bike in comfort on day two.
 None of this is a problem in skiing – although novice snowboarders tend to get bruised bums and benefit from padding!

 3. Get a cycle computer

 “The maps and route notes make navigation a breeze,” said the brochure.
 No they did not.
 Don’t get lumbered with a useless map.
 Buy a specialist cycle computer incorporating a sat nav, with European maps on it, and the whole trip will be a lot easier.
-Garmin is recommended and various models can be bought from Evans Cycles.
+Garmin is recommended and various models can be bought from Amazon and good cycle stores everywhere.

 4. Say no to sweaty hands